Total Solar Eclipse 2017

 Sumter lies in the path, as do big, beautiful lakes Marion and Moutrie - right on the centerline!!
 Get out on the boat and soak it in!

 The last large city to see the 2017 eclipse will be Charleston.
 It lies on the southern edge of the path, but because folks in Mt.
-Pleasant will get over two minutes, Charlestonites should head northeast!
+Pleasant will get over two minutes of totality, Charlestonites should head northeast!

 The centerline then cuts across US17, just south of the last city to see the shadow - McClellanville, SC.
 From there, the shadow will take its leave of the last piece of American soil at 2:49:07.4pm.
 Quite appropriately, the spot is a long, isolated beach on a barrier island at the tip of a Wildlife Preserve - Cape Romain, just east of McClellanville.